hbuchel/heather-buchel.com/content/work/index.md

 ## Current work

-Currently, I am a senior front-end engineer at Squarespace on the Web Accessibility and Performance team.
+Currently, I am a senior front-end engineer at Squarespace on the Design Platform team where I specialize in accessibility.

 ## Future work